How a Bill Self adjustment — and 10 minutes of practice — helped KU shut down K-State

 Let’s appreciate, then, how quickly this story line changed.

 Two days later, the Jayhawks overwhelmed rival Kansas State, 64-49 at Allen Fieldhouse.
-Here are the numbers that stand out most:
+Here are the numbers that stood out most:

 • Texas Tech: 61 possessions, 91 points